 Buy an external sound system.
 You will get nothing from the two 5W built-in speakers.
 Despite being backed by Dolby digital plus codecs, there is nothing that these do to improve sound quality.
 The speakers sound as if they are ruptured at high volume, and the vibrations from the plastic casing only make the situation worse.
 What we are trying to get at is that the sound is horrible.

 The TCL Roku 40 inch TV comes with 3 HDMI ports that support bit ARC and CEC connectivity.
 You also get a single USB port for your hard disk and thumb drives, an RF input for satellite television, and a 3.5 mm headphone jack for your audio system.
 You also get HDCP, which means any content you view on your Blu-ray DVD player is protected by copyright.

 The TV is a decent option for use as either a PC monitor or gaming monitor.
 With all the need to reboot each time you connect, a game console may put off many users.
 You are better off looking at other models in the same category or investing a few extra dollars in getting a more reliable screen.

-Our TCL Roku TV 40 Inch review covers the TCL 40S325 model, which according to the manufacturer, are slowly being phased out of the market.
-However, you can still purchase the TV from any of the following stores:
+Our TCL Roku TV 40 Inch review covers the TCL 40S325 model, which according to the manufacturer, is slowly being phased out of the market.

 Alternatives to the TCL Roku 40 Inch TV